boardfish/dissertation/dissertation.md

 Thanks to Andrew Stratton for supervising and providing a guiding hand during the project.
-Thanks also to the Lockup Escape Room in Sheffield for providing helpful insights and allowing me to bring a group to his escape room.
+Thanks also to the Lockup Escape Room in Sheffield for providing helpful insights and allowing me to trial an escape room with a group.
 Thank you to those working in Development at UKCloud for giving me the skills needed to build Blacklight - special mentions to Ben Saunders, Chris Couzens, and Oliver Nye.
 Finally, my deepest thanks to my family, my friends at University of